sriramab/gamamanual/Tutorials/LearnGAMLStepByStep/ManipulateBasicSpecies/GlobalSpecies.md

 ...
 }
 ```

+To learn more about time, please read the [recipe about dates](ManipulateDates).

 ### duration
 * string, read-only, represents the value that is equal to the duration **in real machine time** of the last cycle.